 To help us understand the world around us, we create mental models of phenomena.
 These models allow us to make our own sense of what and why something is happening.
-These models are personal, and can be different to other people’s.
+These models are personal, and may not always match someone else's model.
 They can often be unstable, incomplete, or faulty.
 On the the other hand, conceptual models are shared and explicit representations or analogies of phenomena.
 These models can be used by scientists to help them understand the world around us.
 Models are used in all areas of science and offer external versions of mental concepts.
 Models are not a perfect representation; they are a simplified version of a system that highlights certain areas while ignoring others.

 The Next Generation Science Standards (NGSS) have "developing and using models" listed as one of the eight Science and Engineering practices.
 Teachers are encouraged to develop students' skills in modeling at all stages of a child’s education.
 During early years, students can produce labeled illustrations of phenomena.
 In high school, students can advance their model developing skills by highlighting different variables and the relationships between them.